Juwann Bushell-Beatty

-Juwann Bushell-Beatty (born June 18, 1996) is a professional American football offensive tackle for the St. Louis BattleHawks of the XFL.
-He played college football at Michigan and for the Ottawa Redblacks of the Canadian Football League (CFL).
+Juwann Bushell-Beatty (born June 18, 1996) is an American professional football offensive tackle for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football at Michigan.
+He had previous stints with the Washington Redskins, Dallas Cowboys, and Carolina Panthers of the National Football League (NFL), Tampa Bay Bandits of the XFL, and the Ottawa Redblacks of the Canadian Football League (CFL).

 College career

 Bushell-Beatty played college football for the Michigan Wolverines football team from 2014 to 2018.
 During his freshman season in 2014 he did not see any action.
 During his sophomore season in 2015 he played in four games as a reserve offensive lineman.
 During his junior season in 2016 he appeared in eight games including one start at left tackle.
 During his senior season in 2017 he appeared in 12 games, including seven starts at right tackle.
 During his fifth-year senior season in 2018 he started 11 games at right tackle, and earned All-Big Ten honorable mention by both the coaches and media.